Scale Confluent Platform Clusters and Balance Data¶

 With Confluent Platform 7.x and later, you can have CFK scale down Kafka clusters.

-CFK leverages the Self-Balancing feature to automate the shrinking process, which is enabled by default with CFK.
+CFK leverages the Self-Balancing feature to automate the shrinking process.
+Self-Balancing is enabled by default with CFK.

 To have CFK automatically scale down your cluster, the following requirements must be satisfied:

 Set up Admin REST API as described in Kafka Admin REST API.
 CFK uses the KafkaRestClass resource in the namespace where the Kafka cluster is running.